publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/m__us_usc_t12_s1701q.md

             (C) seek on a continuous basis new sources of assistance to ensure the long-term provision of supportive services.

-            Any cost associated with this subsection shall be an eligible cost under subsection (c)(2) of this section.
+            Any cost associated with this subsection shall be an eligible cost under subsection (c)(2).

         (3) __Service coordinators__

-            Any cost associated with employing or otherwise retaining a service coordinator in housing assisted under this section shall be considered an eligible cost under subsection (c)(2) of this section.
-If a project is receiving congregate housing services assistance under [section 8011 of title 42][/us/usc/t42/s8011], the amount of costs provided under subsection (c)(2) of this section for the project service coordinator may not exceed the additional amount necessary to cover the costs of providing for the coordination of services for residents of the project who are not eligible residents under such [section 8011 of title 42][/us/usc/t42/s8011].
-To the extent that amounts are available pursuant to subsection (c)(2) of this section for the costs of carrying out this paragraph within a project, an owner of housing assisted under this section shall provide a service coordinator for the housing to coordinate the provision of services under this subsection within the housing.
+            Any cost associated with employing or otherwise retaining a service coordinator in housing assisted under this section shall be considered an eligible cost under subsection (c)(2).
+If a project is receiving congregate housing services assistance under [section 8011 of title 42][/us/usc/t42/s8011], the amount of costs provided under subsection (c)(2) for the project service coordinator may not exceed the additional amount necessary to cover the costs of providing for the coordination of services for residents of the project who are not eligible residents under such [section 8011 of title 42][/us/usc/t42/s8011].
+To the extent that amounts are available pursuant to subsection (c)(2) for the costs of carrying out this paragraph within a project, an owner of housing assisted under this section shall provide a service coordinator for the housing to coordinate the provision of services under this subsection within the housing.

     (h) __Development cost limitations__